-The usual lifespan of residential water heaters is 10-12 years.
+The typical lifespan of residential water heaters is about ten to twelve years.

-The most typical failure of residential water heaters that will require replacement is a leaking tank.
+The most typical malfunction of residential water heaters that will need replacement is a leaking tank.

-If a water heater is “undersized,” in particular a gas water heater, the tank will breakdown in a shorter amount of time.
+If a water heater is “undersized,” especially a gas water heater, the system will breakdown in a shorter period of time.

-Water Heater sizing is an essential replacement consideration.
+Water Heater sizing is an important replacement consideration.